 While some of them, like the Moz study, claim that there is strong reason to believe Google doesn’t use social share counts directly in its algorithm, there are other positions on this, like Neil Patels’, that highlight the fact that there might be a strong connection between the two (just like we can see in the screenshot below taken from the Quick Sprout’s gifographic).

+There are several opinions about the role of social signals in organic SEO rankings.
 Of course, even Google, through Matt Cutts (currently on an extended hiatus from his job as head of Google’s web spam team) had something to say about this.
-Long story short, what the search engine communicated in 2014 was that Google treats Facebook & Twitter posts like any other web pages for search, but NOT as a ranking factor.
+Long story short, what the search engine communicated in 2014 was that Google treats Facebook and Twitter posts like any other web pages for search, but NOT as a ranking factor.
 And why would they do so?
 Because, as Google says, they won’t use a signal to influence its search rankings unless they have high confidence in the meaning of that signal.

 According to Cutts, one should be active on social networks for many good reasons, yet, ranking high wouldn’t be one of those.
 John Mueller, Webmaster Trends Analyst at Google also insisted that that there is no direct ranking signal in Google’s ranking algorithm.

 We cannot agree more that one should be present on social media not for rankings but for building up their brand and driving qualified traffic.
 Yet, the present study made us wonder if indeed Google is doing what it’s preaching and whether Google’s engineers don’t “monetize” social signals.